 Council will negotiate a three year funding agreement with Nelson City Council regarding the services the funding will purchase.
 The \$400,000 will be funded from the general rate.
-The \$400,000 is a reduction of \$218,670 provided for the two separate organisations in 2014/2015 and reflects an expected improvement in service delivery from the organisations as a result of more focused attention on outcomes sought by Council.
+The \$400,000 is a reduction of \$218,670

 Both organisations are now fully owned by Nelson City Council.
 Tasman District Council will no longer directly fund visitor information centres.